Overview

 Required:

-• University student or graduate.
-Those with with an educational background in Arabic studies, Middle Eastern history, Islamic studies, political science, international relations, sociology, cultural anthropology, intercultural dialogue or journalism are specifically encouraged to apply.
+- University student or graduate.
+Those with an educational background in Arabic studies, Middle Eastern history, Islamic studies, political science, international relations, sociology, cultural anthropology, intercultural dialogue or journalism are specifically encouraged to apply.

-• Experience with journalistic or academic writing or editing, whether through former jobs, internships, or school publications.
+- Experience with academic and journalistic writing and editing, whether through former jobs, internships, or school publications.

 Desired: